I'm on a mission to empower India's transgender community, one painted palm at a time

 But the rainbow is shining bright and beautiful.
 I see hope.
 I see a better future for our generation of queer Indians.
 I see India as a place that can uphold LGBTQI rights in the world.
 And I see India as a pioneer of transgender rights in the future.

-For more on the author, head to her website.
+For more on the author, visit her website.